As promised, here is a written Calayan Island itinerary along with other necessary details such as expenses.

 - Nagudungan Hill

-- Bangaan Hills, Tapkwan cliff diving site and beach
+- Bangaan Hills, Tapwakan cliff diving site and beach

 Check out the full photo gallery of Calayan Island here.

 I’ve mentioned most of the places here in the list.
-If you have any questions, I’m sure your tour guide can help you.
+If you have any further questions, I’m sure your tour guide can assist you.

 I didn’t know about Caanawan falls but apparently you can trek there after visiting Bataraw Falls.
 Meanwhile, Bangaan Hills is the one above the Tapwakan cliff.
 Similar to Nagudungan Hill, it’s a grassland offering good views and a leisurely spot for goats.
 You can find a cross in Bangaan Hill.

-Go watch our video in Calayan Island here:
+You can watch our summer video in Calayan Island here:

 Creating your own Calayan Island itinerary

-Consider this Calayan Island itinerary a rough guide.
+Consider this itinerary above as a rough guide.
 As I said previously, I personally think Calayan Island is a place for unwinding and taking things slow.
 Just go where your feet leads you.
 For one, I could spend a whole day just bumming in Sibang Cove and then another picnicking and chasing goats in Nagudungan Hill.